suobset/skushagra/docs/tech-config.md

 * [Virtualbox](https://www.virtualbox.org/): Virtualization Software.
 New project that will quickly get a file system spread?
 Just put it in a VM :)
 * [Docker](https://www.docker.com/): Containerization Software to ensure similar debugging and execution experiences everywhere.
 Super useful when dealing with low-level code to ensure OS consistencies, or high-level code to plug-and-play different components.
 * [QEMU](https://qemu.org): Emulation for different hardware, including ARM, RISC-V, and x86.
 Used in the tinkering of MIT PDOS xv6, and in current MorbiOS development.
+* [UTM](https://mac.getutm.app/): Main macOS hypervisor.
+Parallels has GPU passthrough but UTM is free and Open Source (plus I do not need GPU passthrough).

 ## Miscellaneous